 Continue reading about Gellért Hill

 Andrássy avenue is a world heritage listed boulevard built by the hands of professionals, extends for 2,4 kilometres ensuring an elegant connection between the city centre and Heroes’ Square.
-The aristocratic avenue is lined with exquisite buildings, Art Nouveau mansions and presents the Hungarian State Opera House, the most majestic cultural buildings in Budapest.
+The aristocratic avenue is lined with exquisite buildings, Art Nouveau mansions and presents the Hungarian State Opera House, the most majestic cultural building in Budapest.
 The avenue also gives home to grand cafés, upscale boutiques and art galleries as well.

 City Park is one of the outstanding masterpieces of the Hungarian Millennium Celebrations, offering pleasant outdoor activities for families, couples and elderly throughout the year.
 The dominant building complex of City Park is the wonderful and romantic Vajdahunyad Castle, showcasing the history of Hungarian architecture.
 City Park also gives home to the largest bathing complex in Europe, the Széchenyi Thermal Bath.